amanzi/ats-short-course/README.md

 > ATS version 1.2.0_db31397f
 ```

 If this worked - great!
-Move on to "Run JupyterLab under Docker".
+Move on to [Run JupyterLab under Docker](#run-jupyterlab-under-docker).
 But if you ran into trouble with the download and/or docker storage on your system check your configuration with

 ``` sh
 docker system df